IABTechLab/uid2docs/docs/guides/integration-prebid-client-side.md

 });
 ```

+It is possible that the user's DII has opted out of UID2 previously.
+In this case, the UID2 module will respect the optout preference and no UID2 token will be generated and collected by Prebid.js.

 ## Checking the Integration

 To check that the UID2 module has successfully generated a UID2 token, call `pbjs.getUserIds().uid2`.
 If a value is returned, a valid UID2 token exists in the UID2 module.